 Both approaches would provide annual statistics about the size of the population, nationally and for local authorities.
 A census using existing data and surveys would provide more statistics about the characteristics of the population every year.
 An online census would provide more detailed statistics once a decade.

 We received a very encouraging number of submissions and would like to thank all those who spent a considerable amount of time and effort compiling these.
-We are currently analysing all responses to the consultation and will report our findings in 2014.

 If you wish to contact us to discuss any of the issues raised by the consultation details can be found below: